Welcome to today's edition of the Rush 24-7 podcast.

 Thank you.

-Um I'm I'm a political science major at West Virginia State University.
+I'm a political science major at West Virginia State University.

-I'm currently taking a course in war peace and morality.
+I'm currently taking a course in war, peace, and morality.

 Well, that's interesting.

-Well, we're we're at war now.
+Well, we're at war now.

-Uh what's your professor say about that?
+What does your professor say about that?

-Uh he absolutely does not like the war now.
+He absolutely does not like the war now.

-But uh but I mean uh uh of course I I agreed with the reasons why we went into a war uh in Iraq uh uh initially, but but um forget forget the individual war in Iraq.
+But I mean, of course, I agreed with the reason why we went into a war in Iraq initially, but of course.

 This guy's advancing the notion that war is or will become an obsolete concept for the American people.